Tinker Mountain Writers' Workshop

 Instructor: Thorpe Moeckel, advanced poetry

-Instructor: Pinckney Benedict, intermediate to advanced
+Instructor: Pinckney Benedict, all levels

-Instructor: James McKean, creative nonfiction, all levels
+Instructor: James McKean, all levels

 Writers of fiction and memoir are right to be passionate about their work and its inherent value, but successfully connecting with readers (including agents and editors) very often requires considering the reader—and the inherent value of the reader—as well as the merits of the work.
 In this workshop, we will examine a portion of your novel or memoir (approximately 20 double-spaced pages) with an eye toward understanding how most readers will perceive this literary offering and how you can best revise your material to connect meaningfully with a reading audience.
 John Updike once said that his ideal reader was a boy somewhere “to the east of Kansas” who discovered Updike's books by accident in a school library.
 Who is your ideal reader?
 This workshop will help you identify him and/or her and, through edits large and small, adjust the material that matters to you in ways that will matter to the booklovers you want to reach.